 As you look to reopen your restaurant or business after Shelter-in-Place has ended, Cheetah has assembled some advice and helpful links from our industry experts and top customers.
-Follow this series for real advice, tips and resources.
+Download the Complete Restaurant Reopening Guide.

-Last month, the long-awaited guidelines for reopening restaurants for dine-in service were announced by the State of California:
+Last month, the long-awaited guidelines for reopening restaurants for dine-in service were announced by the State of California here.

 Many restrictions came as expected including mandatory social distancing and face coverings for guests and workers.
 However, government officials did not release a specific date, and it will vary depending on your county and city regulations.
 We know this lack of definition makes it difficult for businesses like yours to create a solid timeline for reopening.

 Regardless of the specific timing, you have a business to prepare for reopening, and we’ve prepared a list of ideas to consider before doing so.
 Save these articles and use them as a guide to help kickstart your business and get back on the road to success.

 Call or email and let us know of your new opening date.
 This will allow us more time to ensure we have the supplies you need for opening day.
 The supply chain may have been disrupted for certain products, so you may experience longer lead times than you are used to.

 Our catalog of goods is constantly evolving, so there are items that may have been replaced since your last order, and many new items have been added.
 If you need help locating new items and adjusting your shopping list, contact us for help 24/7.

 Many new features and improvements have been rolled out in the Cheetah App, including better visibility and scheduling for delivery windows.
 Be sure you’ve downloaded the latest version of our app.

 Your Restaurant Facility